es-ude/elastic-ai.creator/CONTRIBUTION.md

    - this specifies the forward and backward pass behavior of your layer
 2. define a corresponding `Design` class
    - this specifies
-     - the hardware implementation (ie., which files are written to where and what's their content)
+     - the hardware implementation (i.e., which files are written to where and what's their content)
      - the interface (`Port`) of the design, so we can automatically combine it with other designs
-     - to help with the implementation you can use the template system as well as the `elasticai.creator.vhdl.code_generation` modules
+     - to help with the implementation, you can use the template system as well as the `elasticai.creator.vhdl.code_generation` modules
 3. define a trainable `DesignCreator`, typically inheriting from the class defined in 1. and implement the `create_design` method which
    a. extracts information from the module defined in 1.
    b. converts that information to native python types